 If the odor you notice smells like ammonia, then your cat possibly has a uremic fetor problem.

 Well, it is caused by poor kidney function and the buildup of urea in the blood.
+The condition can be a sign of kidney failure, so you should visit the vet as soon as possible.
+Your cat might require emergency intervention if his breath smells of urine.

 While kidneys are the main culprit, a bladder stone lodged in the urethra can cause this problem too.